Signed in as:

 We are a Bible-centered congregation committed to loving God, serving others, and spreading the Gospel of Jesus Christ.
 Our beliefs guide how we worship, live, and interact with one another and the world around us.
 No matter where you are in your faith journey, you are welcome to this place.

-Her motto in life is; "If anybody asks you who I am, just tell them I am a child of God!"
+“If anybody asks you who I am, just tell them I am a child of God.”

 “On December 15, 1870, in Jackson, Tennessee, the youngest daughter of Methodism was born at a Church called “LIBERTY” where the first organizing general conference was held.
 It was there that a giant step toward liberty, freedom and dignity was taken by the (then called) Colored Methodist Episcopal Church”.
 The name was changed to Christian Methodist Episcopal Church in 1954.